 In addition, the seclusion of your cabin gives you a sanctuary in the mountain that’s all your own.
 Many of these cabins are rather luxurious.
 For example, hot tubs, are a standard amenity.
 And really, what could be better than a hot tub soak on a panoramic deck?

 Featuring luxury one- to five-bedroom log cabins, Eden Crest Vacation Rentals offer an ideal place to unwind in the Smoky Mountains.
-Moreover, guests can enjoy a variety of features within each rental, including free Wi-Fi, home theaters, flat-screen TVs, pool tables, whirlpool spa baths, saunas, and more.
+Moreover, guests can enjoy a variety of features within each rental, including free Wi-Fi, home theaters, pool tables, whirlpool spa baths, and more.

 As the highest elevated resort in all of the Smoky Mountains, guests have a magnificent view of the mountain range and landscape.
 Further, these luxury cabins with 1-3 bedrooms feature picturesque views and offer extraordinary amenities like hot tubs, upscale furnishings, fireplaces, and much more.

 Hearthside Cabins are nestled in and around the heart of Gatlinburg, Pigeon Forge, and the Great Smoky Mountains.
-Cabins offer amazing mountain views, game tables, hot tubs and are pet friendly.
+Cabins offer amazing mountain views, game tables, hot tubs and are also pet-friendly.

 What to Do

 A Gatlinburg winter vacation has no shortage of things to do.
 Coupled with everyday fun, below are some of the seasonal highlights.

 One of my favorite downtown Gatlinburg attractions is the Ripley’s Aquarium.
-Diving into life under the sea is not only interesting, but educational.
+Diving into life under the sea is not only interesting, but also educational.
 Kids love the aquarium, and during the holidays they have a Musical Christmas Tree standing 5-stories tall which entertains guests with a musical light show.

-Through January 31, 2018, you can hop aboard a Gatlinburg Trolley to see the Winterfest light displays.
+Through January 26, 2019, you can hop aboard a Gatlinburg Trolley to see the Winterfest light displays.
 The guided, enclosed excursions leave from traffic light #5.
 Then, they travel through downtown and along Highway 321.
 For your convenience, multiple tours leave nightly.
+Admission is $5 per person.

 Auto Tour the Smoky Mountains